 If this happens, you can hold your head high and be happy with the fact you were strong enough to face the issues you’re having.
 You can’t control their behaviour, but you can control yours.
-This is the key to self-growth.
+This is the key to personal growth.

 Just let them know that you feel honesty is important and that you have some concerns that you’d like to discuss, which when resolved will have an impact on your results and happiness within the position.